Sparky4567/peekaboo/README.md

 start the venv and visit /ini path once.
 That is how the databases will recreate.
 You will loose the information stored there, but you will regain the access and everything will work again as expected.

+Or... cd into your folder

+ls

+sqlite3 yourbasename.db and change your username and password directly

 # Cloudflare middleware